What is a Blastocyst?

-A blastocyst is a highly developed embryo that has divided many times to a point where it is nearly ready to implant on the walls of the uterus.
-A blastocyst has come a long way from its beginning as a single cell.
+A blastocyst is a highly developed embryo that is nearly ready to implant on the walls of the uterus.

-During maturation, an embryo rests inside a protective shell called a zona pellucida.
+During maturation an embryo rests inside a protective shell.
 You can think of this protective shell as being much like a chicken egg.
-But, unlike chicken eggs, human embryos do not remain inside a shell.
-Instead, the embryo hatches (breaks out of the shell) on the fifth or sixth day so it can attach to the uterine wall (implantation).
-Just prior to hatching, an embryo becomes a blastocyst.
+The embryo hatches on the fifth or sixth day and implants itself to the uterine wall.
+Just prior to hatching, this embryo becomes a blastocyst.

 Embryos developing to the critical blastocyst stage have a much greater chance of implanting successfully and resulting in an ongoing pregnancy.
-That is because these embryos have passed an important test.
-During the first few days, the embryo relies on the mother's egg for all its nutrients.
-However, in order to 15 survive past day three or four, the embryo must activate its own genes.
-Not all embryos are successful.
-In fact, only about one-third of the embryos become blastocysts.
-Yet these embryos are more highly-developed, healthier, and stronger, and have a higher rate of implantation when compared to day three embryos.
-Due to the higher probability of survival, we transfer fewer back into the uterus.
+During the first few days, the embryo relies on the mother's egg for nutrition.
+However, in order to survive past the first three-four days, the embryo must become a blastocyst.
+Only about one-third of the embryos are successful.
+These embryos are more highly-developed, healthier, and stronger, and have a higher rate of implantation when compared to day three embryos.